rdallman/gofirst/INSTRUCTIONS.md

 ### Windows

 The first thing we will need is Go.
 Navigate to
 <http://code.google.com/p/go/downloads/list>.
-Since we are running Windows, you
+Since you are running Windows, you
 will want to download and install the go1.1.2 Windows (x86) MSI installer.
 Either 32bit or 64bit depending on your system and version of windows.
 (If you are unsure just get 32bit or feel free to ask)